How do I troubleshoot 403 Access Denied errors from Amazon S3?

 Other policy errors

-Check that there aren’t any extra spaces or incorrect ARNs in the bucket policy or IAM user policies.
+Check for extra spaces, an incorrect ARN, or other typos in the bucket policy or IAM user policies.

 Confirm that IAM permissions boundaries allow access to Amazon S3

-Review the IAM permissions boundaries that are set on the IAM identities that are trying to access the bucket.
-Confirm that the IAM permissions boundaries allow access to Amazon S3.
+Confirm the IAM permissions boundaries that are set on the IAM entities allow access to Amazon S3.

-Check the bucket's Amazon S3 Block Public Access settings
+Check your bucket's Amazon S3 Block Public Access settings

 Review user credentials

-Review the credentials that your users have configured to access Amazon S3.
-AWS SDKs and the AWS CLI must be configured to use the credentials of the IAM user or role with access to your bucket.
+Review the credentials that your users configured to access Amazon S3.
+Users must configure AWS SDKs and the AWS CLI to use the credentials of the IAM identity that has access to your bucket.

-For the AWS CLI, run the configure command to check the configured credentials:
+For the AWS CLI, run the configure command to check the credentials:

 aws configure list

-If users access your bucket through an Amazon Elastic Compute Cloud (Amazon EC2) instance, then verify that the instance is using the correct role.
-Connect to the instance, then run the get-caller-identity command:
+If your users use an Amazon Elastic Compute Cloud (Amazon EC2) instance to access your bucket, then verify that the instance uses the correct role.
+Connect to the instance, and then run the get-caller-identity command:

 aws sts get-caller-identity